-The Capitol Theatre is reopening its doors once again.
+The Capitol Theatre has reopened its doors.
 Going to see a movie at the Capitol Theatre has been a longstanding tradition.
 Many Flint locals and ex-pats have fond memories of watching movies at the theatre.

-Movies times start at 7 p.m.
-Concessions will be limited and will only be available for purchase between 6:15 p.m. and the start of the movie.
-Concessions cannot be consumed until patrons are in their seats and masks may only be removed while consuming snacks.
+Movie times start at 7 p.m.
+Concessions will be limited and will be available for purchase between 6:15 p.m. and the start of the movie.

 Movie tickets are $10 for adults, $3 for children 12 and under.
 Additionally, Genesee County Residents will receive 50 percent off normal ticket prices as a benefit of the Genesee County Arts Education and Cultural Enrichment Millage funds.